jemarq04/bash-argparse/README.md

 bap_add_subparsers bar baz	# This function allows you to enumerate the subparsers available. bap_parse "$@" bap_subparse "$@"		# This function will automatically call the subcommand you need.

-# If you want the filename of the subcommand, you can also run
-# bap_get_subparser
 ```

+If you want the filename of the subcommand, you can also run `bap_get_subparser`.
+Alternatively, you can retrieve the name of the subcommand itself
+chosen by the user by running `bap_get subcommand`.

 Now we need to create two separate files for each of the subcommands.
 The name of these files must be the main command followed by a dash and the
 subcommand name.
 For example, here we would need to create `foo-bar` and `foo-baz`.
 (Note, we can also create `foo-bar.sh` and `foo-baz.sh` instead.